 The following business insurance types might be purchased by a small business owner starting a record label:

 - Property insurance – It doesn’t matter the line of business, if the company owns and possesses physical property of any type, it should purchase property insurance.
-This will protect your record label’s property and equipment, regardless where it’s stored.
+This will protect your record label’s property and equipment, regardless of where it’s stored.

-- Cyber insurance – Small businesses that conduct any business online should protect themselves with cyber insurance, which protects them from malware, cyber attacks and data loss.
+- Cyber insurance – Small businesses that conduct any business online should protect themselves with cyber insurance, which protects them from malware, cyber-attacks and data loss.
 If you promote your record label on a website or if you engage in digital distribution, you will want to protect your interests with cyber insurance.

 12. Sort Out Your Record Label Taxes

 Like any small business, your record label will be subject to a variety of local, state and federal taxes.
-You might owe property taxes, state and federal income taxes, sales tax and even employment taxes.
+You might owe property taxes, state and federal income taxes, sales taxes and even employment taxes.
 Be sure to register for a Federal Tax ID and any needed state tax IDs, and protect your business by researching the applicable taxes in your region.